Sara-Morillon/hooks/README.md

 `fetchFn: () => Promise<T>` - The action to run. **/!\ Must be memoized to avoid potential infinite loops.**

 `defaultValue: T` - The default value to return.

+`autoFetch: boolean` - Weither the fetch function should be run on mount or not.
+Default is `true`.

 ### Returns